I just lovingly placed every paper related to my student loans in the recycling bin. They are paid off.

 Different scholarships and fellowships skew for various criteria.
 Some are place-based (for, say, residents of a particular US state).
 Some are diversity-based, with desire to support people of certain demographics such as immigrant ethnicities or a populace that they view as under-represented in higher education.
 The American Assn of University Women (AAUW) likes to support young women going into STEM fields and older women returning to school after a break for child-rearing or other work.
 One reason I think the Cal Grad people chose me is that I am the first person in my family to go to college.
 Be sure to apply for the ones whose criteria relate specifically to you: the odds are better, since the pool of applicants will be smaller.

-- Pay the loan principle off as fast as you can.
+- Pay the loan principal off as fast as you can.
 I noticed that when I paid what I thought I could afford from my modest wages, the actual amount of the debt never went down.
 In fact, it was still going up.
 How maddening!!
 I felt like Sisyphus, doomed to eternally labor for the bank’s benefit, never to gain my own freedom.
 This wouldn’t do.

-My way out was to ALWAYS pay more on the principle than on the interest.
+My way out was to ALWAYS pay more on the principal than on the interest.
 It takes a bit of calculation to figure out the number, but it’s worth the effort.
 Even $10 per month adds up on your side of the ledger, thereby reducing the interest that accrues – in geometric proportion.
-When I sold my car in order to take a nomadic job where I wouldn’t need it or have a place to store it, the money went directly to the principle on those loans.
+When I sold my car in order to take a nomadic job where I wouldn’t need it or have a place to store it, the money went directly to the principal on those loans.
 Do stuff like that.

 It’s a good idea to consult with a representative of the loan company to determine how much extra principle to pay each month in order to get that amount down, based on your own means and comfort level.
 This can be complex to figure out on your own, as their calculations of interest vary from day to day.